aemelius/an-offer-you-cant-refuse/README.md

 # an-offer-you-cant-refuse

-A little Clojure program designed to compute prices of apples, oranges and watermelons (and to play a bit with polimorphism).
+A little Clojure program designed to compute prices of apples, oranges and watermelons (and to play a bit with polymorphism).

 This season, we decided to go crazy with special offers: